moosbusch/Lumpi/README.md

 LumPi
 =====

-A framework for building desktop-applications in Java, based upon Spring and Pivot
+A framework for building desktop-applications in Java, built upon Spring and Pivot